 Following commands are currently supported by busybox

-Busybox commands can be used by executing busy box and the command name as argument.
-There is other ways like soft link or configuring busybox as default command provider.
+Busybox commands can be used by executing busybox and the command name as argument.
+There are other ways like the soft link or configuring busybox as a default command provider.

 $ /bin/busybox ls